jadebuckwalter/course-connect/README.md

 To set up the database and add the course data and authentication codes, run `mysql -u root -p < setup/setup.sql` in the `course-connect` directory.
 Enter the password to your database when prompted.

 To add test data to your database, run `mysql -u root -p < setup/fill.sql` in the `course-connect` directory.
 Enter the password to your database when prompted.
+If this doesn't work, run `fill.py`, which will write the necessary queries to `out.txt`.
+You can then copy and paste these queries into MySQL in the terminal.

 ### Starting the Server
 To start the CRLS Course Connect server, run `npm start` in the `course-connect` directory of your terminal.
 Visit `localhost:3000` in your browser.
 To access the mentor form, visit `localhost:3000/form`.